VegOut

 It looks like a sudden personality shift - but it’s often a quiet tipping point, where the effort to be approved of finally outweighs the reward.
 For some, that moment never comes.
 For others, it changes everything - because once approval stops paying off, there’s nothing left to perform for.

-Nobody talks about why some people stop caring overnight while others never stop performing — it's not personality, it's whether you hit a threshold where the cost of approval finally exceeded what you were getting back.
+Nobody talks about why some people stop caring overnight while others never stop performing — it's not personality, it's whether a threshold gets hit where the cost of approval finally exceeds what's coming back.

 There's the person who spent years being agreeable, accommodating, and easy to be around — and then one day, seemingly out of nowhere, stopped.
 Stopped volunteering for extra work.
 Stopped smoothing things over.
 Stopped editing themselves to make everyone else comfortable.
-People around them say things like "I don't know what happened" or "they've changed" or "they used to be so nice."
+People around them say things like "they've changed" or "they used to be so nice."

 And then there's the other person.
 The one who's still performing.
 Still managing everyone's feelings.
 Still saying yes when they mean no. Still exhausted but unable to stop because stopping feels like dying.